 - The SAP NetWeaver documentation

 This planning guide focuses solely on HA for SAP NetWeaver and does not cover HA for database systems.
-For information about HA for SAP HANA, see the SAP HANA high availability and disaster recovery planning guide.
+For information about HA for SAP HANA, see the SAP HANA high availability planning guide.

 The following diagram shows a basic Linux HA cluster that uses Pacemaker cluster software.